Sharp is not a CMS: it's a content management framework, a toolset which provides help to build a CMS section in a website, with some rules in mind:

 Execute custom commands on one instance, a selection or all instances

-Using a clean and documented PHP API to create list, forms, filters, searches, commands, ...
+Using a clean and documented PHP API to create list, forms, show pages, filters, searches, commands, ...

 Taking advantage of custom Vue.js-based components for uploads and image cropping, multiselects, lists, autocompletes, ... all responsive, and without having to write a single line of front code.